(81) The purpose of a deadman

 The best way to handle obsolete magnetic tapes is to degauss them.
 This action leaves a very low residue of magnetic induction, essentially erasing the data from the tapes.
 Overwriting or erasing the tapes may cause magnetic errors but would not remove the data completely.
 Initializing the tape labels would not remove the data that follows the label.

-(90) Which of the following is the MOST important objective of data protection?
+(90) Which of the following is the

-A. identifying persons who need access to information
+A. identifying persons who need access

-B. Ensuring the integrity of information
+the integrity of information

-C. Denying or authorizing access to the IS system
+C. Denying or authorizing access to the

 D. Monitoring logical accesses